 - A reasonable level of fitness and mobility is required as the work can be physically demanding.

-- Travel may constitute a large part of the role, particularly if the employing organisation has multiple sites, although absence from home overnight is uncommon.
+- Travel may form a large part of the role, particularly if your employer has multiple sites, although absence from home overnight is uncommon.

 - Overseas travel opportunities may be available with some multinational organisations.

 - A company car may be offered with some organisations, but if not, mileage for site visits is usually payable.

 To become an energy engineer you need to have a degree in engineering or a scientific subject.
 Relevant subjects include:

 - electrical, mechanical or chemical engineering